Skip to content

 Overview

-NDArray provides two low-level methods for exchanging data with external C libraries without intermediate PHP arrays:
+NDArray provides methods for exchanging data with external C libraries and binary formats:

 • fromBuffer() — Import data from an external C buffer into NDArray

-These methods are useful when integrating with specialized libraries for audio processing, image I/O, hardware interfaces, or any other scenario where data originates from or needs to go to C code.
+These methods are useful when integrating with specialized libraries for audio processing, image I/O, hardware interfaces, file serialization, or any scenario where data needs to cross the PHP/C boundary efficiently.

 When to Use FFI Interop